Mohammed2372/Arabic-Question-Generation/README.md

 ## Overview

-This project focuses on automatic question generation and question answering in Arabic using deep learning and NLP techniques.
+This project focuses on automatic question generation in Arabic using deep learning and NLP techniques.
 It leverages datasets such as Arabic-SQuAD, ARCD, MLQA, and TydiQA to train and evaluate models for generating high-quality, answerable questions from Arabic context passages.

 ## Project Structure